ArtRegistryConsortium/arc-creator-core-solidity/README.md

 4. **Reentrancy Protection**: OpenZeppelin's ReentrancyGuard where needed
 5. **Error Handling**: Custom error messages for better debugging
 6. **Gas Limits**: Consideration of gas limits in loops and batch operations
+7. **Library Usage**: Separation of concerns for better maintainability

+**Best Practices:**

+- Always verify the identity of users before granting roles
+- Regularly audit the contracts for security vulnerabilities
+- Test upgrades thoroughly before deploying to mainnet
+- Monitor gas usage patterns for optimization opportunities
+- Keep private keys secure and use multisig wallets for admin operations

 ## Upgradeability

 The ARC contracts use the UUPS (Universal Upgradeable Proxy Standard) pattern from OpenZeppelin for upgradeability:

-1. **Proxy Contracts**: Store the state but delegate function calls
+1. **Proxy Contracts**: Store the state but delegate function calls to the implementation
 2. **Implementation Contracts**: Contain the logic but no state
-3. **Upgrade Process**: Replace implementation while preserving state
+3. **Initializer Functions**: Used instead of constructors for initialization
+4. **_authorizeUpgrade Function**: Controls who can upgrade the contract

+**Key Components:**

+- Only accounts with the FULL_ADMIN_ROLE can upgrade contracts
+- The _authorizeUpgrade function is protected by access control
+- Upgrades should be thoroughly tested before deployment

 To upgrade a contract: